brucemack/brucemack.github.io/ampersand/index.md

 the CPU resources needed to perform some of these DSP alignment tricks in real-time were much more expensive.
 At that time it made a lot of sense to leverage GPS-disciplined clocks.
 Given the processing power available to us now, the same problem can probably be solved in a different, more software-oriented way.

+I hope that this research can help others to create even simpler/cheaper voter clients.

 # Other Pages